-A portion of the proceeds of the 2023 Bonds, together with the amounts on deposit in the 2022 Series G Bond Proceeds Account established under the 2022 Series G Supplemental Resolution (the "2022 Series G Bond Proceeds Account") to be transferred to the Bond Proceeds Account upon the remarketing of the 2022 Series G Bonds, are expected to be used by the Corporation to finance all or portions of ten (10) senior mortgage loans (the "2023 Series A/2022 Series G Senior Mortgage Loans").
-The remaining portion of the proceeds of the 2023 Bonds is expected to be used by the Corporation to finance all or portions of eight (8) subordinate mortgage loans (the "2023 Series A Subordinate Mortgage Loans").
-See "PLAN OF FINANCING-General-2023 Bonds and 2022 Series G Bonds."
+A portion of the proceeds of the 2023 Series B Bonds is expected to be used by the Corporation to finance a portion of one (1) mortgage loan (the "2023 Series B MEC Mortgage Loan").
+The remaining portion of the proceeds of the 2023 Series B Bonds is expected to be used by the Corporation to finance, and/or reimburse the General Resolution for the Corporation's previous financing of, one (1) senior non-accelerable mortgage loan (the "2023 Series B PACT Mortgage Loan").
+See "PLAN OF FINANCING-General-2023 Series B Bonds."